Duloxetine, venlafaxine and desvenlafaxine are drugs with lots of potential to help people with pelvic pain.

 - Rionavir – a medication for HIV/AIDS

-Pregabalin, gabapentin, the contraceptive pill, codeine and anti-inflammatory medications do not affect Serotonin.
+Pregabalin, gabapentin, the contraceptive pill, codeine and anti-inflammatory medications do not affect Serotonin, so do not interact with these medications.

 What are the symptoms of Serotonin Syndrome?